Individual measures to limit transmission

 Avoiding face touching: Avoiding face touching is a self-protective measure.
 The risk is that contaminated hands can contact mucosal surfaces and cause an infection.
 The extent of its role in transmission of infection has not been thoroughly investigated.
 People have been observed to touch their face 23 times per hour5 and more in times of stress and in some social groups6.

-Social distancing: Social distancing is a series of measures which include minimising social contact of large groups of people in crowded spaces.
-It may also involve minimising physical contact through actions like hand shaking and kissing as a greeting, depending on social norms, which are culturally specific.
-Social distancing can protect both the individual and others around them.
-While the principle behind the intervention(s) is sound, it is difficult to calculate the impact of each element7.
+Physical distancing: Physical distancing includes a range of interventions which aim to reduce the number and closeness of physical contacts each person has.
+It may involve minimising physical contact through actions like hand shaking and avoiding large groups of people and crowded spaces.
+More extreme physical distancing measures may involve ”shielding” for vulnerable groups or population-wide restrictions, commonly termed “lockdown”.
+Physical distancing can protect both the individual and others around them.
+While the principle behind the intervention(s) is sound, it is difficult to assess the contribution of each individual element 7.

 Self-isolation: Self isolation is a more extreme form of social distancing, it has been recommended for high-risk contacts and for those with mild symptoms who do not require medical care.
 The isolation of asymptomatic high-risk contacts is rational if there is strong evidence of pre or asymptomatic infection8.
 However mass isolation may have major social and economic effects9 so the risks and benefits should be balanced, and may be tailored according to risk, or consequences of, infection.

 Hand hygiene: Frequent hand hygiene with either soap and water, or alcohol-based hand rub.
 Key moments are after using the toilet, coughing or sneezing, before preparing food or eating, after touching communal surfaces such as door handles and before touching your face.
-Hand hygiene should be thorough, to decontaminate all areas of the hands10.
+Hand hygiene should be thorough, to fully decontaminate all areas of the hands 10.

-Face masks: The value of wearing these outside health care settings is controversial11 but it is one of the most visible features of the response in many areas.
-The evidence for the protective effect of asymptomatic individuals wearing masks is weak12 and facemasks may change face touching behaviour if they become uncomfortable and need adjusting13.
-There is evidence that wearing a mask reduces the droplet spray if individuals cough or sneeze1.
-Social distancing and cough hygiene are other measures that can be instituted to control the effect of droplet spread.
+Face masks: The value of using these outside health care settings is debated 11 but face masks are one of the most visible features of individual response in many areas.
+The evidence for the protective effect of asymptomatic individuals wearing masks is weak 12 and they may change face touching behaviour as they become uncomfortable and need adjusting 13.
+There is evidence that wearing a mask reduces the droplet spray if individuals cough or sneeze 1, so they may protect other people from droplet contact from the wearer.
+To have any benefit face masks must be used correctly, whatever they are made from.
+The wearer must also ensure hand hygiene before donning (putting on) the mask, check it is clean, dry and undamaged, and ensure it covers the nose and mouth fully.
+Face masks should not be readjusted or touched once in place, and after doffing (taking off) hand hygiene should be performed and the mask laundered if it is made of cloth, or disposed of responsibly if it is paper.

 Other advice (less consistently seen) includes:

-Avoiding close contact with anyone who is sick:16 This is the other side of self-isolation but will be harder to adhere to for people with caring responsibilities.
+Avoiding close contact with anyone who is sick: This is a specific element of physical distancing but will be harder to adhere to for people with caring responsibilities.
+Especially in countries who have a policy of household isolation of people with mild disease.

 Not spreading rumours:17 This advice acknowledges the risks associated with misinformation, as described in the article on risk communication and community engagement in Week 1.